 The competency framework sets out the core competencies every Money Guider needs so they can provide a safe, quality service for customers.
 It is designed for anyone who provides any type of money guidance whatever their sector or job role.

-What are the self-development tools?
+What are the mapping and development tools?

 How can I get involved in the Money Guiders programme?

 Our competency framework for Money Guiders is available for everyone to use.
-We have suggested a range of ways it can be put into action and created self-development tools that can help you review and inform your practice.
+We have suggested a range of ways it can be put into action and created mapping and development tools that can help you review and inform your practice.
 We’re also looking for partners that already deliver some form of money guidance to work with us during our testing and learning phase from Sept 2020 – Sept 2021.

 What is a programme Partner?